Religion: Culture

 Culture and religion have usually been seen as closely related.
 Paul Tillich looked at religion as the soul of culture and culture as the form or framework of religion.
 In his own words:

 Religion as ultimate concern is the meaning-giving substance of culture, and culture is the totality of forms in which the basic concern of religion expresses itself.
 In abbreviation: religion is the substance of culture, culture is the form of religion.
 Such a consideration definitely prevents the establishment of a dualism of religion and culture.
 Every religious act, not only in organized religion, but also in the most intimate movement of the soul, is culturally formed.

-Ernst Troeltsch, similarly, looked at culture as the soil of religion and thought that, therefore, transplanting a religion from its original culture to a foreign culture would actually kill it in the same manner that transplanting a plant from its natural soil to an alien soil would kill it.
+Ernst Troeltsch, similarly, looked at culture as the soil of religion and thought that, therefore, transplanting a religion from its original culture to a foreign culture would kill it in the same manner that transplanting a plant from its natural soil to an alien soil would kill it.
 However, there have been many attempts in the modern pluralistic situation to distinguish culture from religion.
 Domenic Marbaniang has argued that elements grounded on beliefs of a metaphysical nature (religious) are distinct from elements grounded on nature and the natural (cultural).
 For instance, language (with its grammar) is a cultural element while sacralization of language in which a particular religious scripture is written is more often a religious practice.
 The same applies to music and the arts.